Sophie Mannerheim's Shelter

 Sophie Mannerheim’s shelter offers protection for people who are being subjected to violence or to threat of violence.
 The shelter is managed by The Mannerheim League for Child Welfare’s (MLL) Helsinki association, a politically and religiously non-committed organisation.

 The personnel is on-site 24h a day to support your security.
-Shelter gives you security and provides practical support in crisis, as well as help, guidance and counceling related to domestic and close relationship violence.
+Shelterprovides security and practical support in crisis, as well as help, guidance and counceling related to domestic and close relationship violence.

 Do you need a safe place for your pet during your stay in the shelter?
-We have volunteers who are willing to offer a foster home for your pet while you are in the shelter.
+We have volunteers who are willing to offer a temporary foster home for your pet while you are in the shelter and we will do the necessary arrangements.

 Violence in a relationship can include